Cedarville University: Athletics

-Known as the Cedarville University Yellow Jackets, Cedarville competes in 16 sports.
+Cedarville competes in 16 sports.
 The official school colors are blue and gold.
 Cedarville is a dual member of two national athletics associations; the university is an NCAA Division II member as well as a member of the National Christian College Athletic Association (NCCAA).
 The university became a full member of NCAA Division II on July 12, 2012.
 In 2013 the university joined five other regional institutions to form the Great Midwest Athletic Conference.